-LCHS will provide transportation services on a very limited basis due to COVID-19 guidelines set forth by the Office of Head Start.
-If your child receives transportation services you will still need a way to transport your child to and from school in case of circumstances, such as Covid-19 exposures, sickness, or injury.
-Families will be notified of school or classroom closures and the Flexible Instruction Plan will need to be implemented for a brief or extended time frame.
+LCHS will provide transportation services on a limited basis.
+If your child receives transportation services you will still need a way to transport your child to and from school in case of certain circumstances, such as Covid-19 exposures, sickness, or injury.
+Families will be notified of school or classroom closures and the Flexible Instruction Plan may need to be implemented for a brief or extended time frame.
 If transportation is unavailable, but the classroom is still open, families will need to provide their own transportation.

-Luzerne County Head Start, Inc. will no longer pick up and drop off at child care centers.
+LCHS will no longer pick up and drop off at child care centers.
 By eliminating pick up and drop offs at child care we feel it will help to decrease the possibility of exposure to COVID-19 therefore helping to keep children and staff healthy and safe.
-We ask that the adult at the bus stop is a family member who is able to accurately answer the health questionnaire for the child.